MatthewDLudwig/NimiqWrapper/README.md

           - Number
         - `address`
           - This is the address that will receive payous for the mining.
-          - Nimiq Burn Address (meaning payous will be permanently lost).
+          - Nimiq Burn Address (meaning payouts will be permanently lost).
           - `Nimiq.Wallet`, `Nimiq.Address`, or a string with the user friendly representation of the address.
   - `startMining`
     - Calling this function will tell the miner to start mining.